rcpaffenroth/iterativennsimple/README_developer.md

 # Notes for developers

+## Defaults
+See .devcontainer/devcontainer.json for the defaults.
+This can automatically install python packages, run scripts, install extensions, etc.

 ## How to use

 If you are using this in Codespaces you can just run the following commands in the terminal: